 Making a lot of money from a startup and using it to do something good would be a better way of pursuing goal of doing something important.

 Throughout sophomore year I read all I could about startups, and about things like finance, marketing, strategy, economics, design, technology etc. The following summer I started learning HTML, CSS, JS and PHP, but didn’t make much progress (I also started a very early version of the website that I’m writing this post about).

 The following year I thought about starting the startup during the year, but decided not to.
-It was a busy year with classes, and a good opportunity to be social and to be a college student.
+It was a busy year with classes, and a good opportunity to be social.
 I still spent a decent amount of time thinking about the startup and learning about related stuff.